titusvnu/python-imaging-meme-generator/README.md

 # Python Imaging Meme Generator

 ## Description
 This is a Python-based meme generator tool built using **PyQt5** for the GUI and **Pillow (PIL)** for image processing.
-Developed during my 8th-grade year, the project enables users to create custom memes by overlaying text onto popular meme templates.
+Developed during my 8th-grade year in mid-2021, the project enables users to create custom memes by overlaying text onto popular meme templates.

 ## Features
 - **PyQt5 GUI Interface:** Simple, user-friendly design.